March 3, 2026

 +

 Focusing on vanity metrics like growing MRR while ignoring unit economics.
-This resembles filling a bucket with a hole in the bottom.
 Companies optimizing for LTV:CAC ratios achieve more sustainable growth than businesses chasing pure revenue increases.
-Other mistakes include inappropriate benchmarking, isolated metric analysis, and measurement without action.

 Why is churn rate segmentation more important than overall churn?